collabora/WhisperLive/README.md

 client()
 ```

-- TO transcribe from a RTSP stream:
+- To transcribe from a RTSP stream:
 ```python
 client(rtsp_url="rtsp://admin:admin@192.168.0.1/rtsp")
 ```